brentvollebregt/nitratine.net/posts/python-auto-clicker.md

 This project uses the cross platform module pynput to control the mouse and monitor the keyboard at the same time to create a simple auto clicker.

 ## PIP
-If you haven't used or setup pip before, go to my tutorial at [2017-12-13-how-to-setup-pythons-pip.md](/blog/post/how-to-setup-pythons-pip/) to setup pip.
+If you haven't used or setup pip before, look at my tutorial on [how to setup python's pip](/blog/post/how-to-setup-pythons-pip/) to setup pip.

 ## Installing Pynput
 We will be using the punput module to listen to mouse events.
 To install this module execute ```pip install pynput``` in cmd.
 Watch the output to make sure no errors have occurred; it will tell you when the module has been successfully installed.